Tools

 Implementations MUST:

-- execute local tools sequentially in returned order
+- execute local tools sequentially in the order they were returned.